ZcashFoundation/zebra/README.md

 There are a few bugs in Zebra that we're still working on fixing:

+- If Zebra fails downloading the Zcash parameters, use [the Zcash parameters download script](https://github.com/zcash/zcash/blob/master/zcutil/fetch-params.sh) instead.

 - Zebra falsely estimates that it's close to the tip when the network connection goes down [#4649](https://github.com/ZcashFoundation/zebra/issues/4649).

-- If Zebra fails downloading the Zcash parameters, use [the Zcash parameters download script](https://github.com/zcash/zcash/blob/master/zcutil/fetch-params.sh) instead.
-This script might be needed on macOS, even with Rust stable.

 - No Windows support [#3801](https://github.com/ZcashFoundation/zebra/issues/3801).
-We used to test with Windows Server 2019, but not anymore; see the issue for details.
+We used to test with Windows Server 2019, but not any more; see the issue for details.

 - Experimental Tor support is disabled until [`arti-client` upgrades to `x25519-dalek` 2.0.0 or later](https://github.com/ZcashFoundation/zebra/issues/5492).
 This happens due to a Rust dependency conflict, which can only be resolved by upgrading to a version of `x25519-dalek` with the dependency fix.

-- Output of `help`, `--help` flag, and usage of invalid commands or options are inconsistent.
-Reports of these issues can be found [here](https://github.com/ZcashFoundation/zebra/issues/5502) and are planned to be fixed in the context of [upgrading Abscissa](https://github.com/ZcashFoundation/zebra/issues/5502).
+- Output of `help`, `--help` flag, and usage of invalid commands or options are inconsistent [#5502](https://github.com/ZcashFoundation/zebra/issues/5502).
+See the issue for details.

 ## Future Work